 Muhammad Ali's fight doctor and Florida Trend Icon Ferdie Pacheco gets quite candid with us and has a lot to say.
 Plus, read an excerpt from his book.

 From: "Ferdie Pacheco: Blood In My Coffee" (Sports Publishing).
-It can be found in bookstores everywhere or by calling (877) 424-2665 or online at www.SportsPublishingLLC.com.
+It can be found online at www.SportsPublishingLLC.com.

 After hundreds of interviews, TV specials, three books, and two movies, I am still in awe of the fact that I was a part of Muhammad Ali’s life.